 I see now that I am not actually empty, even though I look different on the outside.
 I am so full of love, and that love is only because of this body.
-I know that my husband loves my body just as much as before, and my children only see me as their world…so all that was left is me to feel that too.
+My my new curves, and extra skin, are the new me, because of what I alone have grown.
+My children only see me as their world, and they are in this world because of this body…so all that was left is me to feel that too.

 Here I am as a mother of 3, with stretch marks, cellulite, empty breasts, and extra skin, and now I am finally learning to love myself.
 I wish I could have told my younger self that this body is a miracle and it creates just that, miracles.
 I wish I could have told myself that all the anxiety was literally only in my head, and it wasn’t worth the suffering.
 I wish I could have shown myself what strength my body holds, because gosh it is so damn strong.